jeffaudi/playground-plums/docs/source/content/plot/descriptor.rst

             self._max = -0.5
             super(Letter, self).__init__(name='letter')

-* We then need to override the :meth:`~plums.plot.descriptor.Descriptor.update` method which will update these internal attributes according to the letters encountered in each |RecordCollection|:
+* We then need to override the :meth:`~playground_plums.plot.descriptor.Descriptor.update` method which will update these internal attributes according to the letters encountered in each |RecordCollection|:

   .. code-block:: python